 Call 911 or your local emergency number if you have:

 Call your provider if the hives are severe, uncomfortable, and do not respond to self-care measures.

 To help prevent hives avoid exposure to substances that give you allergic reactions.

 James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM.
 Erythema and urticaria.
 In: James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM, eds.
-Andrews' Diseases of the Skin.
+Andrews' Diseases of the Skin: Clinical Dermatology.
 13th ed.
-Philadelphia, PA: Elsevier Saunders; 2020:chap 7.BACK TO TOP
+Philadelphia, PA: Elsevier; 2020:chap 7.BACK TO TOP